15 Things Broke People Always Seem to Waste Money On

 Cigarettes

-Lighting one up feels small at the moment, but over time, it’s a slow financial bleed with nothing to show for it except a bad cough and a lighter wallet.
-Cigarettes don’t just drain money, they kill budgets and health in one blow.
+Lighting one up feels small in the moment, but over time it’s a slow financial bleed with nothing to show for it except a bad cough and a lighter wallet.

-People swear it’s their one vice, their stress relief, their treat.
-But that treat runs hundreds, sometimes thousands, a year.
-Imagine what that cash could do in an index fund or even just an emergency fund.
+Broke people defend cigarettes as their one treat, but that “treat” runs hundreds, sometimes thousands, a year.
+Imagine what that cash could do in an emergency fund or an index fund.

 Alcoholic Drinks